 Migrate Magento Website: How Long Does it Take?

-So far there’s no magic Magento Migration Extension which would enable you to migrate your Magento 1 store in one click, since the process itself is pretty complicated.
+So far there’s no magic Magento Migration Extension which would enable you to migrate your Magento 1 store in one click.
+The reason is the process itself is pretty complicated.
 However, there’s a robust approach to migration that guarantees the safety of your store’s data.
 With our experience in Magento development, we’re ready to share meaningful insights about it.

 Magento 1 to Magento 2 Migration Cost

-For instance, when it comes to simple websites, on average, Magento 1 to Magento 2 migration process takes between 90 to 210 hours, and from 270 to 510+ hours for intricately customized Magento 1 websites.
-You should note that in Eastern Europe, developers charge approximately $45 per hour, while in Western Europe the price varies between $51 and $100+.
+For instance, when it comes to simple websites, Magento 1 to Magento 2 migration process takes between 90 to 210 hours.
+For intricately customized Magento 1 websites it takes from 270 to 510+ hours.
+You should note that in Eastern Europe, developers charge approximately $45 per hour of development.
+At the same time in Western Europe the price varies between $51 and $100+.

 Can I Still Live with Magento 1?

-The length of time, the high price tag, and possible Magento 2 migration issues may cause you to take a step back and put off your Magento 2 migration project.
+The time required, the high price tag, and possible Magento 2 migration issues may cause you to take a step back and put off your Magento 2 migration project.
 Fortunately though, the upgrade is not that difficult.
-Having 10+ years of experience in e-commerce and Magento, we know how to migrate a Magento site since we have implemented the migration of several stores from Magento 1 to Magento 2.
-We know for sure that it can be smooth.
+Having 10+ years of experience in e-commerce and Magento, we know how to migrate a Magento site.
+We have already migrated quite a few stores from Magento 1 to Magento 2.
+So we know for sure that it can be smooth.

-While your Magento 1 store will still perform and generate sales, the Magento 2 platform offers many more advantages than its predecessor.
-A Magento 2 website can load in 1-2 seconds compared to Magento 1 where page load times often see between 4-11 seconds.
-Something else to consider is that your content and sales managers will work more effectively thanks to the convenient admin panel.
+While your Magento 1 store will still perform and generate sales, the Magento 2 platform offers many more advantages.
+A Magento 2 website can load in 1-2 seconds compared to Magento 1 where page load times are between 4-11 seconds.
+Additionally, your content and sales managers will work more effectively thanks to the convenient admin panel.

-You will also be able to link your online shop and your corporate SMM accounts, and start selling on social media.
+You can also link your online shop with your corporate SMM accounts, and start selling on social media.
 As a new generation platform, Magento 2 not only delivers a modern look to your website but also leads it to e-commerce success.
 Let’s dig in to get more details below.

 Magento 1 vs Magento 2

-In 2019, the number of Magento 2 websites has increased by 40%, and currently more than 14k websites trust their e-commerce business to the Magento platform.
+In 2019, the number of Magento 2 websites has increased by 40%.
+Currently more than 14k websites trust their e-commerce business to the Magento platform.
 Magento 1 became one of the most trusted CMSs in the e-commerce world.
-In comparison to other CMSs, it had a more reliable and secure system, advanced SEO tools, and it allowed easy management of a huge number of products.
-Plus, Magento 1 gave more opportunities for customizing design, extensions, and, of course, the back-end.
+In comparison to other CMSs, it had:

 A few years later, Magento Inc. released Magento 2, causing a literal revolution in the e-commerce world.
 The new version supports modern development technologies that facilitate work with the CMS for developers.
-It also has enhancements in its architecture resulting in high website performance, and now we give you more details about why and where Magento 1 falls significantly below Magento 2.
+It also has enhancements in its architecture resulting in high website performance.
+Now we’ll give you more details about why and where Magento 1 falls significantly below Magento 2.

-- Image size in Magento 2 is defined via XML.
+Image size in Magento 2 is defined via XML.
 What does that mean to you?
-The XML markup language knows where and what to display in advance, which means a definite picture of the necessary size for optimal appearance on key pages such as the category or product page.
+The XML markup language knows where and what to display in advance.
+This means a definite and perfectly-sized pictures for optimal appearance on key pages such as the category or product page.
 It significantly saves time in comparison with Magento 1, where the system spent precious time to find the picture, optimize it, and display it at the front-end.

-- Based on OOP dependency, Magento 1 had to look at all XML configurations searching for all the rewrites at different files.
+Based on OOP dependency, Magento 1 had to look at all XML configurations searching for all the rewrites at different files.
 Such an approach took excessive time.
-On the other hand, the out-of-the-box compilation of code in Magento 2 allows you to gather the parts of the necessary code from each method to get the final executable code.
+The out-of-the-box compilation of code in Magento 2 allows you to gather the parts of the necessary code from each method to get the final executable code.

 The platform has a built-in four-tier architecture that broadens system possibilities.
 Although the components of the architecture can be separated, they work properly together to comply with the requirements of your e-commerce website and to manage a huge database.

-Moreover, the Magento 2 Commerce Edition employs a split database approach using MySQL Cluster technology that provides the ability to manage your order, product, and checkout databases separately.
-Since each of these aspects requires its own way of processing and management, Magento 2 addressed this with the split database performance solution.
+Moreover, the Magento 2 Commerce Edition employs a split database approach using MySQL Cluster.
+The technology provides the ability to manage your order, product, and checkout databases separately.
+Each of these aspects requires its own way of processing and management.
+Magento 2 addressed this with the split database performance solution.
 It’s especially convenient when you need to increase the capacity of your website.

 Enhancements in the Magento 2 front-end are worthy of notice!
 In addition to a spectacularly responsive design for the desktop version, you can also enjoy faster front-end load speed.
 The page content loads in less than 1s!
 In Magento 1, it can take 3 or even 4 seconds before users see something.

 We can’t miss the fact that Magento 2 is mobile friendly!
 With user-friendly mobile themes, a responsive layout, and a mobile-friendly checkout, your e-commerce website has a better opportunity to successfully lead users to make a purchase.
-Plus, the support of the last CSS and HTML versions allows easy management of the front-end code, loading of pages quickly in different browsers, an additional amount of graphics and multimedia, such as music and videos, to be included on the website, and much more.
+Plus, the support of the latest CSS and HTML versions allows:

 More search engine friendly